Embedding webpages using an IFrame

-Below is an embedded HTML page:
+Below is an example embedded HTML webpage named "IFrame-SAMPLE.html".
+This example uses responsive

-If you do not have a global css file, add the above code to the head section of your webpage between the following tags.
+If you do not have a global css file, add the above code to the head section of your webpage just before the </head> tag between the following tags.

 /* css code goes here */

-Links to change the IFrame:
+Links to change the IFrame